 From a recent New York Times article on the topic: Flipping the traditional classroom also changes the allocation of teacher time.
 Traditionally, the teacher engages with students who ask questions — but those who don’t ask tend to need the most attention.
 “We refer to ‘silent failers,’ ” said one teacher, claiming that flipping allows her to target those who need the most help rather than the most confident.
 Flipping changes teachers from “sage on the stage” to “guide on the side,” allowing them to work with individuals or groups of students throughout the session.

 After being introduced to the concept during Salman Kahn’s TED talk, we were IMMEDIATELY inspired to find a way to integrate this concept into our karate school environment!
 Soon after, Action Karate Online was born!

-If our students can get a jump start on material each week by working with the curriculum video resources at www.ActionKarateOnline.com and show up to their first class already having been introduced to the week’s concepts & techniques, this allows MUCH more time for hands on learning & an accelerated rate of advancement through all of the physical and mental curriculum in our martial arts program!
+If our students can get a jump start on the material each week by working with the curriculum video resources at www.ActionKarateOnline.com and show up to their first class already having been introduced to the week’s concepts & techniques, this allows MUCH more time for hands-on learning & an accelerated rate of advancement through all of the physical and mental curriculum in our martial arts program!